chrisjpatty/corporate-finance-notes/src/notes/2018-09-27-test-1-midterm-notes.md

   * Our US financial system incentivizes using debt to get capital.
 * **How do we measure the cost of preferred stock?**
   * It's the required rate of return on a perpetuity.
 (Probs on the test)
+* The cost of debt is like the required rate of return on an annuity, but with a lump sum at the end.